Dan Hawkins (musician): Musical style and influences

 He is influenced by hard rock and glam metal bands, including Led Zeppelin, Aerosmith, Def Leppard, Whitesnake, AC/DC, Queen, Mötley Crüe and Thin Lizzy.

 Biography

+Hawkins was born to an English father and a Jewish mother.
 After moving to Lowestoft, Hawkins attended Kirkley High School and achieved good grades in his GCSEs before leaving his hometown behind for the bright lights and cosmopolitan lifestyle of Camden, London.
 From a young age, he aspired to be a musician, beginning on drums, moving on to bass and finally mastering the guitar.
 Back in his early days in his professional career, he worked as a session guitarist for various artists including Natalie Imbruglia.
 Previous bands include Vital Signs and Empire before the Darkness consisting of Justin Hawkins, Ed Graham, Frankie Poullain and later, Richie Edwards, became a mainstream success.
 With The Darkness he has won Brits, MTV and Kerrang awards and the prestigious Ivor Novello Award for songwriting in 2004.
 The Darkness split in 2006.